Axvia/Mascotpy/README.md

 # Desktop-Mascot
+1. Paimon a Desktop-Mascot
-Desktop-Mascot written in Python Language
+2. Written in Python Language